Sensex, Nifty climb nearly 1 pc; IT, banking stocks shine | Business

 - India

-Sun Pharma was the top gainer in the Sensex pack, spurting 3.39 percent, followed by Sthe tate Bank of India, Larsen & Toubro, Asian Paints, TCS, UltraTech Cement, Bajaj Finance, and IndusInd Bank.
+Sun Pharma was the top gainer in the Sensex pack, spurting 3.39 per cent, followed by State Bank of India, Larsen & Toubro, Asian Paints, TCS, UltraTech Cement, Bajaj Finance and IndusInd Bank.

 ''Domestic markets regained their positive momentum after taking a two-day pause.
 Strong results by Index heavyweights like Asian Paints, L&T, Maruti, and Tata Steel boosted investors' confidence.